-Many anxiety symptoms cause further anxiety, and mimic more serious health problems.
+Many physical symptoms of anxiety can cause further anxiety as mimic serious health problems.
 One of the most common is tachycardia, also known as "rapid heartbeat."
-It is a heartbeat described as over 100 beats per minute in a healthy adult, and it is often followed by other symptoms due to the way tachycardia affects your body.
+A healthy heartbeat is generally between 60 and 100 beats a minute.
+Tachycardia is a heartbeat described as over 100 beats per minute in a healthy adult, and it is often followed by other symptoms due to the way tachycardia affects your body.

-Tachycardia often causes a considerable amount of fear because when it occurs randomly it makes you think that something is wrong with your heart.
-But often times it's anxiety that causes the tachycardia, and in almost every case that tachycardia is completely harmless.
+Tachycardia often causes a considerable amount of fear because when it feels like it is occurring randomly it can make you think that something is wrong with your heart.
+But often it's anxiety that causes the symptoms, and in most cases that tachycardia is completely harmless.

 How Anxiety Causes Tachycardia

 There is more than one type of tachycardia, and more than one cause of tachycardia related to stress and anxiety.

 There are two primary causes/types of tachycardia with anxiety.
 These include: